Cleveland Cerebral Palsy Lawyers

 Different Types of Cerebral Palsy

-There are different types of cerebral palsy, manifesting in a range of motor and sensory impairments.
+There are different types of CP, manifesting in a range of motor and sensory impairments.
 Those afflicted may have problems with coordination and balance, uncontrollable tremors, weak muscle tone, or no muscle control at all.
-They may have loss of speech and vision conditions.
+They may have loss of speech, hearing impairment, and vision conditions.
 Spasms and muscular atrophy often develop into permanent deformities.